 Woman, partner and 2 children found dead in New York basement apartment

-Police in upstate New York worked Wednesday to unravel the mystery behind the gruesome quadruple homicide that left a mother, her partner and two young children dead in a basement apartment the day after Christmas.
+Police in upstate New York worked Wednesday to unravel the mystery behind a gruesome quadruple homicide that left a mother, her partner and two young children dead in a basement apartment the day after Christmas.

-The bodies of a 36-year-old mother and her two children, an 11-year-old boy and a 5-year-old girl, were found dead in a basement apartment by the property manager in Troy.
+The bodies of a 36-year-old mother and her two children, an 11-year-old boy and a 5-year-old girl, were found dead in a basement apartment by the building's property manager in Troy.
 The body of a 22-year-old woman, who police say was in a relationship with the mother, was also found in the apartment.

+The New York Times reported the property manager received a phone call from the victim's relatives asking him to do a welfare check on the tenants.

-Investigators have not revealed many details about the murders, including the identities of the victims or how they were killed.
+Investigators have not revealed many details about the homicides, including the identities of the victims or how they were killed.

 But Troy Police Chief John Tedesco did give hint at the gruesomeness of the scene during a news conference.